Key Takeaways:

 They can perform a thorough physical exam, take a detailed medical history, and, if needed, order diagnostic tests like blood work, imaging scans, or biopsies.

-Remember, early detection is the single most important factor in improving the chances of successful treatment.
-By listening to your body and being aware of these surprising signs, you empower yourself with the knowledge to take action and protect your health.
+Remember, early detection of the early warning signs of cancer is the single most important factor in improving the chances of successful treatment.